-What is Clove Pink Herb Plant?
+What is the Clove Pink Herb Plant?
 Clove pink flowers (Dianthus caryophyllus) come in a rainbow of hues, but the epithet “pinks” really alludes to an Old English word that means “pinking shears.”
 It refers to the plant’s notched margins rather than the color of the leaves.
 Clove pink herb plants are linked to carnations, and their flowers have a distinct clove aroma.
 These adorable tiny plants are a great addition to any garden.
 In this article, we can know more about this Clove Pink Herb Plant and its uses in the garden!

 Key takeaways: